kennybecerra/CampingApp/README.md

 ## Folder Structure

-There are 3 main folders; `dist` folder contains production ready files, `src` folder contains the files I used in development, `config` containes webpack configuration files.
+There are 3 main folders: `dist` folder contains production ready files, `src` folder contains the files I used in development, and `config` containes webpack configuration files.
 In order to use github pages I have copied all `dist` files into root directory as well.
-Feel free to browser my `src` folder to see unminified code.
+Feel free to browse the `src` folder to see non-minified code.

 - config
   - webpack.dev.js